nfdi4plants/ARC-specification/ARC specification.md

 Note:

-- Subdirectories and other files in the top-level `assays`, `workflows`, `runs`, and `externals` directories are viewed as additional payload unless they are accompanied by the corresponding mandatory description (`isa.assay.xlsx`, `workflow.cwl`, `run.cwl`, `isa.external.xlsx`) specified below.
+- Subdirectories and other files in the top-level *assays*, *workflows*, *runs*, and *externals* directories are viewed as additional payload unless they are accompanied by the corresponding mandatory description (`isa.assay.xlsx`, `workflow.cwl`, `run.cwl`, `isa.external.xlsx`) specified below.
 This is intended to allow gradual migration from existing data storage schemes to the ARC schema.
-For example, *data files* for an assay may be stored in a subdirectory of `assays/`, but are only identified as an assay of the ARC if metadata is present and complete, including a reference from top-level metadata.
+For example, *data files* for an assay may be stored in a subdirectory of *assays*, but are only identified as an assay of the ARC if metadata is present and complete, including a reference from top-level metadata.

 ### Example ARC structure
 ```